Susan Marable still missing 27 years after seen getting into maroon pick-up truck at Yakima, Washington bar

 Sgt.
 Bardwell also said that Leroy Sadecki, Susan’s roommate at the time, did not speak with police.
 Authorities continue to try to contact him for an interview.

 “As far as I know, [Rebecca] is doing well,” Robyn said.
 Rebecca, now 31 years old, prefers not to talk about what happened to her mother, and suffers from anxiety because of her disappearance, according to Robyn.
-She lives in Washington and is married with children of her own.
+She lives in Washington with children of her own.

 “There's a big hole in our family.
 Every time we're together as a family celebrating, you know everyone’s thinking, ‘[Susan] isn't here,’” Robyn told Dateline.
 “She has to be somewhere.
 But where?”